Sigil-Ebook/Sigil/README.md

 > [docs/Building_on_Linux_older.md](./docs/Building_on_Linux.md)

-An up-to-date version of Sigil is available via flatpak on Flathub.
-So if your distro can use Flatpak, you can always use [Sigil that way](https://flathub.org/apps/details/com.sigil_ebook.Sigil) if your distro's Sigil package seems to be lagging too far behind.

-An up-to-date version of Sigil is also available in our releases as an AppImage.
+If your distro's Sigil package seems to be lagging too far behind.
+An up-to-date version of Sigil built by us is now part of our releases as an AppImage.

 For Building on Mac OS X